Irish Brigade (Spanish Civil War): Training and deployment

 Many of the volunteers also witnessed mass executions by the machine gunning of captured republicans at Caceres, one recalling, 'we saw General Franco's army executing the Reds in mass groups every morning'.

-On 19 February 1937 they were deployed to the Jarama battle area, as part of the right flank at Ciempozuelos, but when approaching the front line they were fired upon by a newly formed and allied Falangist unit from the Canary Islands.
-In an hour-long exchange of friendly fire 2 Irish and up to 9 Canarians were killed.
+On 19 February 1937, the Irish Brigade was deployed to the Jarama battle area, as part of the right flank at Ciempozuelos, but when approaching the front line they were fired upon by a newly formed and allied Falangist unit from the Canary Islands.
+In an hour-long exchange of friendly fire 2 Irish brigaders and up to 9 Spanish Falangists were killed.

 Most of the Brigade's time at the front was spent manning the trenches at Ciempozuelos, where, according to one volunteer, 'we never saw the Reds but were often under Red artillery fire'.
 Casualties due to artillery and mortar fire as well as disease and ill health mounted steadily.
 In its only offensive action, against the village of Titulcia in a rainstorm, six brigaders were killed and 15 wounded before they retired to their own trenches; the following day the brigade refused to continue the attack and was placed in defensive positions at La Maranosa nearby.
 These were the only two incidents the brigade was involved in where fighting took place.

 Mixed reputation

 As Franco no longer needed the brigade for political reasons, he never sent a second ship for the next 600 volunteers who had assembled in Galway in January 1937.
 In February, the prospect of more Irish reinforcements arriving was precluded by the de Valera government passing a law prohibiting any more volunteers to leave for Spain to fight for either side.

 The brigaders in Spain had a problem coping with oily food and the unaccustomed profusion of good wine.
 In April 1937 O'Duffy's adjutant Captain Gunning made off with the wages and a number of passports.
 O'Duffy's men started to nickname him "O'Scruffy" and "Old John Bollocks".
-One Brigade member noted in his diary that morale was collapsing, 'Bandera cracking up - all men are getting sick & weak, dozens going to hospital each day...great rumours about going home.
+One Brigade member noted in his diary that morale was collapsing, 'Bandera cracking up – all men are getting sick & weak, dozens going to hospital each day...great rumours about going home.

-Meanwhile after the failed assault on Titulcia, the Francoist general Juan Yagüe wrote to Franco reporting that due to 'the total lack of professional commanders... the military efficiency of this unit is absolutely nil' and recommending that the Irish Brigade be dissolved, with those who wanted to serve in other units accommodated and with the rest repatriated to Ireland.
+Meanwhile, after the failed assault on Titulcia, the Francoist general Juan Yagüe wrote to Franco reporting that due to 'the total lack of professional commanders... the military efficiency of this unit is absolutely nil' and recommending that the Irish Brigade be dissolved, with those who wanted to serve in other units accommodated and with the rest repatriated to Ireland.